laurent-martin/ibm-ace-manufacturing-test/README.md

 "IntegrationServer --work-dir $container_work_directory --vault-key $vault_key"
 ```

-> **Note:** The container default entry point is overridden to allow additional arguments to be passed to the integration server (e.g. vault key).
+> **Note:** The container default entry point is overridden to allow additional arguments to be passed to the IntegrationServer (e.g. vault key).
 (It could also be provided through an environment variable, but not all options are available in env vars.)
 >
 > **Note:** The vault key may also be provided through an env var, or through a RC file.
 (Refer to the `IntegrationServer` manual)